Spotfire

 TIBCO Spotfire is an artificial intelligence (AI)-based analytics platform.
 Before being acquired by TIBCO in 2007, Spotfire was a business intelligence company based in Somerville, Massachusetts.

 History

-Spotfire was founded by Christopher Ahlberg and Ben Shneiderman to develop applications of dynamic queries in the early 1990s.
+Spotfire was co-founded by Christopher Ahlberg, who later served as chief executive officer, in 1996.
+Ben Shneiderman's work on information visualization, including dynamic queries, also led to the development of Spotfire.

 Ahlberg returned to Sweden and developed an enhanced UNIX implementation of his visual data analysis tool, the Information Visualization and Exploration Environment (IVEE).

 Spotfire was launched in mid-1996 by IVEE Development, which was renamed Spotfire Inc.

 TIBCO bought the company in 2007 for $190 million.
 In November 2011, TIBCO added business intelligence (BI) and analytics software Spotfire 4.0 with Microsoft SharePoint integration.